 Origins and corporate response

 Earth Day began in 1970 when Senator Gaylord Nelson created a day for environmental education after witnessing the effects of a California oil spill.
-The first Earth Day prompted significant policy changes, including the formation of the U.S. Environmental Protection Agency and key legislation like the Clean Air Act.
+The first Earth Day prompted significant policy changes, including the creation of the U.S. Environmental Protection Agency and key legislation such as the Clean Air Act.

 These regulatory changes directly impacted how companies in the USA operated, creating new standards across industries.
 Companies had to adapt to new environmental regulations, which sparked the beginning of corporate environmental responsibility.